-The Plan is intended to be referenced as background information for changes to the planning documents of the lakeshore municipalities (comprehensive zoning bylaws, Official Plans and Secondary Plans).
+This section outlines the various interest groups and the methods available for these groups to utilize the results of the Plan.
+At the time of writing this Plan, the lakeshore issues of proper land use management zoning bylaws, Official Plans and Secondary Plans).
 It is also written to be of assistance to other government agencies who, by nature of their work, focus on the lakeshore and the inherent physical limitations and hazards which it possesses.